What are your hours?

 Is the Cincinnati Observatory famous for discovering anything?

 The greatest thing discovered in our telescope was a new star orbiting the star Antares.
 Antares is a red giant star marking the heart of Scorpius the scorpion.
 Most of the work done at the Observatory involved studying double stars, computing the orbits of minor planets (asteroids and moons), and cataloging the positions of thousands of stars.

 Were any comets discovered at the Observatory?

 Unfortunately not.
 We have a room specially designed to hunt comets.
 We call it our “cone room” because the shape of the dome resembles a cone more than a dome.
 Through a bad design, bad weather, and bad luck, we have not discovered one, single comet.
 But the “cone room” is cool to visit in the smaller building.

 How old are your telescopes?

 We have two historic telescopes.
-One, which dates back to 1843, is the oldest professional telescope in the United States.
+One, which has been used since 1845, is the oldest professional telescope in the United States.
 We refer to this telescope as the “Merz and Mahler” telescope – after the guys who made it in Munich, Germany.
 This is an 11 inch refracting telescope which we use during most programs.

 Our other historic telescope was made in 1904 in Cambridgeport, Massachusetts by Alvan Clark and Sons.
 This is a 16 inch refracting telescope which resides in our larger building.